-Applications Fail to Install During OSD in SCCM with Error AuthorizationManager check failed 0x87d00327
+Applications Fail in Task Sequence Error: AuthorizationManager check failed 0x87d00327

 When our service creates applications in SCCM, we use a Powershell script for the detection method of the deployment type, as shown below.